AlexandreGazagnes/ethOS-update-manager/README.md

 <br>

 ## DEV
-* PARTIAL : find a new name
-* PARTIAL : create an install who automaticly create alias and autorun in bashrc
+* develop an alarm manager to send sms, twitter, mail, telegram (...) warning logs.
-* create config command to handle reset show set configs of all variables
+* create config command to handle reset show set configs of all variables.
-* transform in standalone program with argc/argv manager and full doc
+* transform in standalone program with argc/argv manager and full doc.
-* progress to UpdateManager to RigManager with auto reboot
 * pip ?
 * use logging with log external file
-* write full doc and utils and test
+* write full doc, utils and test
 <br><br>

 ##  DONATION